dooco/brownies/README.md

 # Design

 ## Imagery

-The learning process is enhances where imagery is used to describe the various stages in a process and this is utilised in Let’s Make Brownies by introducing photos of the ingredients and the photos of the various stages in the brownie making process.
+The learning process is enhanced where imagery is used to describe the various stages in a process and this is utilised in Let’s Make Brownies by introducing photos of the ingredients and the photos of the various stages in the brownie making process.

 Photos of the different baking projects are presented in the gallery page to encourage interested bakers to develop their skills by trying more advanced baking projects.

-# Typography
+## Typography

 Two fonts are used throughout the site : Roboto, used for body of site and ‘Playfair Display’, used for headings.

 - Roboto![Roboto](./assets/readme/font-roboto-400.jpg)

 - Playfair Display![Playfair Display](./assets/readme/font-play-fair-400.jpg)

-# Colour Scheme
+## Colour Scheme

 Research into colours that would look well with brownie pictures resulted in these three main colours which are used throughout the site.
 ![colour pallet](./assets/readme/three-colours.jpg)

-# Wireframes
+## Wireframes

-# Home page
+### Home page
 ![Home page wireframe](./assets/readme/Lets%20Make%20Brownies%20-%20Home.png)

-# Gallery page
+### Gallery page
 ![gallery wireframe](./assets/readme/Lets%20make%20brownies%20-%20gallery.png)

-# Sign up page
+### Sign up page
 ![sign up wireframe](./assets/readme/lets%20make%20brownies%20-%20sign%20up.png)

 # Technologies used

-# Languages
+## Languages
 - HTML5
     - HTML5 was used as the main language to complete the structure of the Website.

 - CSS
     - Custom written CSS is used to style the website and define the responsive elements of the site.

-# Tools
+## Tools
 - [Visual Studio Code](https://code.visualstudio.com/)
     - VSCode was used as the preferred IDE.